 While stack books and circulating government documents are loaned for 120 days, they are subject to early recall and the borrower will be notified of the new due date by email.

 |Patron Type||Loan Period||# of Renewals||Maximum # of items checked out|

 |Faculty, Staff, & Retirees||120 days (subject to early recall)||unlimited||500|

 Only 4 reserve items may be signed out at once to eligible users (faculty, staff and currently enrolled students.)

-Undergraduate students are allowed up to four renewals per item.
-Faculty, staff and graduate students have unlimited renewals.
+Faculty, staff and Brock University students have unlimited renewals.
 Renewals are available to all borrowers provided the item has not been requested by another user.

 Users are entitled to ten (10) outstanding holds at any one time.

 When asking to renew high demand reserve materials, users may be asked to wait up to 15 minutes in order to allow other users access to these materials.